 Craniofacial anomalies (CFA) are a diverse group of deformities in the growth of the head and facial bones.

-Some of the most common types of craniofacial anomalies include the following:
+What are the most common types of craniofacial anomalies in children?